Georges034302/acc-cloud-wil-demo/week6/lab_6_b_azure_function_blob_trigger.md

-# 📘 Demo Guide: Student CSV Processor — Azure Function App
+# 📘 Lan 6-B: Student CSV Processor — Azure Function App

 This project demonstrates a serverless solution using an Azure Blob-triggered JavaScript function.
 When a CSV file is uploaded to a designated Blob container, the function is triggered automatically.
 It parses student records and inserts them into Azure Table Storage for further use (e.g., analytics, dashboards, auditing).